 ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY ADAM HART-DAVIS / SCIENCE PHOTO LIBRARY

 A biologist checks the pollution level in a stream by monitoring both the animals living in it and the concentration of dissolved oxygen.
-A Dissolved Oxygen Meter (D.O. meter) is used to measure the concentration of oxygen gas present in the water.
-Here the D.O. meter is calibrated before being lowered completely into the water.
+Here he uses a Dissolved Oxygen Meter (D.O. meter) to measure the concentration of oxygen gas present in the water.
+The D.O. meter is first calibrated and then lowered completely into the water.
 The reading is presented either in milligrams per litre or as a percentage of the saturated concentration (the concentration of oxygen compared to the maximum concentration possible given the water's temperature).
-A polluted stream, such as this one, gives readings of around 70 per cent.
+A clean, healthy stream, such as this one, should give readings around 95 or 96 per cent.

 Model release available.
 Property release not required.